Double Seduction Series, Book 3

 They left the ranch buildings behind and headed down a narrow road along the river.
 Mostly dry and waterless, the Silver Spur Ranch was the opposite of her small piece of land in western Canada.
 She loved it here, but the last twelve hours proved she’d brought trouble with her.
 She wasn’t safe from her stalker, even thousands of miles from home.

-The Clear River flowed from nearby mountains, nourishing green vegetation along its banks.
+Trey had shown her a map of the Clear River.
+It flowed through the ranch, starting from nearby mountains and nourishing green vegetation along its banks.
 “So peaceful.”
 She’d do anything to be able to feel that peace herself.

 “Sweetheart.”
 Trey took her hand in his big, callused one.
 “You’re safe.
 We’ve got security doubled.
 We’ve got the sheriff, the Texas Rangers, and Dad on the case.”
 He smiled.
 “Just let go of some of this tension.”

-Megan looked down at the wicked grip she had on her cowboy’s hand, and eased up a little.
+Megan looked down at the wicked grip she had on her cowboy’s hand and eased up a little.
 “Tense?
 What do I have to be tense about?”
 Could her life get any more stressful?
-“Not only is a stalker after me, but my parents are on their way to take their thirty-year-old daughter home with them.”
+“Not only am I going to talk to your parents, but a stalker is after me, and my parents are on their way to take their thirty-year-old daughter home with them.”

-Garret snorted.
+Garret snorted and slapped his thigh.
 “I can’t wait to meet them.
 This is going to be a hoot.”

 She shot him a glare.
 “I’m glad you’re enjoying this.”

-He shrugged and grinned.
+He shrugged.
 “Baby, you’ve survived on your own since you were seventeen.”
 He tugged her hair.
 “I have no doubt you’ll be able to survive your parents’ visit.”

 She took a breath.
 “Let’s rethink this talking-to-your-parents idea.
 We can wait until—”